nvaccess/nvda/user_docs/en/userGuide.md

 This may be of use in locations where access to the NV Access servers for these functions is slow or unavailable.

 * When setting the [NVDA update mirror](#UpdateMirror), the title of this dialog will be "Set NVDA Update Mirror".
-* When setting the [Add-on Store server mirror](#AddonStoreMetadataMirror), the title of this dialog will be "Set Add-on Store Server Mirror".
+* When setting the [Add-on Store mirror](#AddonStoreMetadataMirror), the title of this dialog will be "Set Add-on Store Mirror Server".

 ##### URL {#SetURLTextbox}